The June 2023 Educator summit is Now open!

 Kindergarten math centers are a great way to improve your students' math skills.
 Check out these printable math stations!
 Addition, subtraction, composing and decomposing numbers, measurement and more!
 Your students will love these math centers all year long!

 Once the week’s theme was over, I would put some of these “paperless” activities in our early finisher tubs… AKA Dessert Tubs.
 These different center activities worked perfectly!
-You can read more about dessert tubs by clicking HERE.
+You can read more about dessert tubs by clicking:

 This game mat is called Bump!
 Students love this fun game.
 As you can see, students are working on composing and decomposing teen numbers.
-We are using math manipulatives as a game piece.
+We are using math manipulatives as a game piece, but you can also use other fun manipulatives like mini erasers

 Once students learn how to play this game, we play it again and again.